-You can get all three patterns as a bundle at half the price of the individual patterns: get the pattern bundle here in my shop.
+You can get all three patterns as a bundle at a price lower than the individual patterns: get the pattern bundle here in our shop.

 I'd love for you to come over and take a look, help yourself to a few freebies while you're there - and let me know what you think!